sqsun/DECComparison/data_download/README.md

 ## BUGs:

-If you encounter the error message from `GDCprepare` function when download the TCGA data, such as
+If you encounter error message from `GDCprepare` function when download the TCGA data, such as

 ```R
 GDCprepare ERROR: Error: $ operator is invalid for atomic vectors